tips for saving money on college textbooks

 Tired of shelling out hundreds of dollars on books each semester?
 Use these tips to save money on college textbooks.

 Note: Before you use any of the tips listed below, make sure you have the textbook's ISBN number.
 Always use this number when searching for a book.
 Searching by title or author's name can lead to confusion and result in the purchase of similar but incorrect material needed for your classes.

 Use a Student Advantage Discount Card.
 The Student Advantage Discount Card is the nation's most widely accepted student discount program.
 Cardholders get discounts at thousands of locations around campuses nationwide and online.
 So not only can you save money on your textbooks, but you can also save money with popular businesses, such as Amtrak, Greyhound, Target.com and more.
 The Student Advantage Discount Card costs $20 a year, so you need to research the businesses that participate in the program to see if the price is worth it in regards to your spending habits.
 Most likely, you will recoup that upfront fee the first few times you use the card allowing you to save money on the rest of your purchases throughout the school year.

 Compare prices.
 The college bookstore isn't your only option for purchasing textbooks.
 Many online vendors, such as half.com, amazon.com, and phatcampus.com, offer textbooks 50-90% cheaper than many campus bookstores.
-To find the best deal available, check out textbook price-comparison engines like cheapesttextbooks.com and bookspy.net.
+To find the best deal available, check out textbook price-comparison engines, such as cheapesttextbooks.com.
 Textbooks.com actually guarantees cash back on some textbooks when you return them at the end of the semester and pays the shipping both ways.
 Shopping at local community bookstores, such as Barnes and Noble, will also save you money on shipping.